 Please sanitise your hands before entering the clinic.
 A dispenser is located outside, to the left of the front door.
 Please also wash or sanitise your hands before leaving the clinic, or before removing or donning a facemask.

 Face mask and respiratory hygiene

-We are recommending that patients wear ordinary surgical masks whilst in the clinic.
-You may bring your own or we will provide one for you when you arrive.
+Unless you are exempt or unable to (please ask if unsure) you must wear a mask in communal areas of the clinic and in the treatment room.
+I will wear a mask during treatment.
+If you need a mask you may bring your own or we will provide one for you when you arrive.
 If you need to sneeze or cough while in the clinic, please do so into a disposable tissue and throw it away immediately.
 Please wash your hands immediately after doing so.